hamrel-cxu/EnbPI/README.md

 - See [this github answer](https://stackoverflow.com/questions/66207609/notimplementederror-cannot-convert-a-symbolic-tensor-lstm-2-strided-slice0-t) to resolve the problem, primarily due to numpy & python version issues.

 ## References
+- Xu, Chen and Yao Xie (2023).
+Conformal prediction for time-series. *Journal version, IEEE Transactions on Pattern Analysis and Machine Intelligence.*
+- Xu, Chen and Yao Xie (2021).
+Conformal prediction interval for dynamic time-series. *Conference version, The Proceedings of the 38th International Conference on Machine Learning, PMLR 139, 2021.*
 - Xu, Chen and Yao Xie (2022).
-Conformal prediction for time-series. *Journal version, under review.*
-- Xu, Chen and Yao Xie (2022).
 Conformal prediction set for time-series. *ICML 2022 Distribution-Free Uncertainty Quantification workshop.*
-- Xu, Chen and Yao Xie (2021).
-Conformal prediction interval for dynamic time-series. *The Proceedings of the 38th International Conference on Machine Learning, PMLR 139, 2021.*
 - Xu, Chen and Yao Xie (2021).
 Conformal Anomaly Detection on Spatio-Temporal Observations with Missing Data. *ICML 2021 Distribution-Free Uncertainty Quantification workshop.*